-It's probably not something you've ever really thought about, but knowing your arch height is really helpful when it comes to understanding your body mechanics.
-Once you figure out if you have sky high arches, the flattest of feet, or if you're somewhere in between, you'll get how your feet work and how they affect the rest of your body and what you should be doing to take care of them.
+You've probably never given too much though to your arch height, but knowing it is really helpful when it comes to understanding your body mechanics.
+Once you figure out if you have sky high arches, the flattest of feet, or if you're somewhere in between, you'll get how your feet work, how they affect the rest of your body and what you should be doing to take care of them.